 Much has been made of Jackie’s Police Story being a way to stick it to James Glickenhaus for how he directed him in The Protector, but little of a case has been made about how Jackie was wanting to do his version of Beverly Hills Cop.
 In fact, Jackie’s movie should have been retitled in the U.S. as Hong Kong Hills Cop since there are two action sequences involving hills.
 Much has been said of Stallone using Police Story as a source of inspiration for Tango & Cash but little has been said of how this relates to Eddie’s world.
 Stallone was inspired by Jackie turning Jim’s thrown lemons into lemonade, so much so that Sly decided to take his original ideas for Beverly Hills Cop and reformat them as a serious film called Cobra (1986).
 This co-starred Brigitte Nielsen who then played the villainess in Eddie’s Beverly Hills Cop II (1987), where everything came full circle complete with the Cobra poster appearing in the movie.
 They were friends at the time but their friendship ended after the movie came out, which was two months before Sly divorced Brigitte.
 Coincidentally, Police Story co-starred an actress named Brigitte Lin.

 Stallone had already worked with the Western Brigitte for Rocky IV (1985).
 Even though she played the wife of Dolph Lundgren’s Ivan Drago, he was dating Grace Jones at the time.
 It’s a small world and an even smaller dating pool when you look into Grace’s background.
-She appeared in Conan the Destroyer (1984) which was followed by a 1985 spin-off movie where Arnold Schwarzenegger played Conan in Red Sonja who was played by Brigitte.
-During the making of this spin-off, Arnie had an affair with Brigitte.
+She appeared in Conan the Destroyer (1984) which was followed by a 1985 spin-off movie (Red Sonja) where Arnold Schwarzenegger played Conan.
+During the making of this spin-off, Arnie had an affair with the star: Brigitte.
 Grace was a polyamorous bisexual, so who knows how far that her reach had literally exceeded.
-She had a connection to both Jackie Chan and Eddie Murphy.
+One thing is certain: she had a relationship with Arnold’s stunt double and hired henchman, Sven-Ole Thorsen.
+Grace had a connection to both Jackie Chan and Eddie Murphy.
 In a Chinese magazine called Cinemart, there was a photo of Grace with Jackie in New York circa 1987 – the same year when Police Story was screened there.
 Grace’s connection to Eddie is that she would later appear in Boomerang (1992).
 In an interview for the Hong Kong Legend DVD release of The Big Brawl (1980), Jackie talked about how he has always had a huge black fan-base in the U.S.

 Ironically, it never occurred to film company Golden Harvest that they should have Jackie break the U.S. market via this demographic.
 Instead of trying to get Jackie to pair up with Tom Hanks in the unmade Singapore Sling, they could have got Jackie to co-star opposite Eddie Murphy in The Golden Child (1986).
 The Golden Child has a strange connection to Jackie in that the movie went into production around the same time that Jackie was doing his own mythical adventure movie: Armour of God.
 Even more ironic is that Jackie originally wanted an African actor to be his co-star instead of Alan Tam.
 Jackie wanted N!xau from The Gods Must Be Crazy (1980).
 He must have been more popular than Eddie in H.K. because N!xau later got to be in three H.K. movies – Crazy Safari (1991), Crazy Hong Kong (1993) and The Gods Must Be Funny in China (1994).
 To give you an idea of the timing, Eddie became attached to The Golden Child in June of 1985 – three months before Jackie got into the infamous accident that nearly ended his life during the making of Armour of God i.e. September 7 (as reported by Jackie’s manager for an English fan club announcement).